j-siderius/TinySpark/docs/chapter3/gesture_recognition_data.md

 ![TinySpark development kit proximity sensor](../assets/images/devboard_prox_sensor.png)

 To detect these gestures, a network that takes in multiple proximity readings needs to be devised.
-In this example, three measurements will be input into the network, one measurement that is current, one that was 250ms ago, and one that is 500ms ago.
+In this example, three measurements will be input into the network: one measurement that is current, one that was 250ms ago, and one that is 500ms ago.
 This _Time series_[^1] prediction method is a common way to analyse real-time sensor data using a neural network.

 [^1]:<https://en.wikipedia.org/wiki/Time_series>

 In order to train an accurate neural network, it is important to record actual data on the end device.
 In more complex systems however, it is not feasible to train the neural network on the data recording device, as it would take far too long to perform all training calculations there.
-Therefor, it is common practise to capture measurements on the local device, transfer them to a more powerful computer (e.g. PC or even to the cloud) and perform the training there.
+Therefore, it is common practise to capture measurements on the local device, transfer them to a more powerful computer (e.g. PC or even to the cloud) and perform the training there.
 Afterwards, only the tuned weights and the feedforward part of the neural network are transfered back to the local device in order to make predictions.

 ![Recording data locally, processing / training remote, deploy locally](../assets/images/micro_cloud_deploy.png)